 About Us

-The First Parish Newbury Food Pantry has grown from serving a single person in December 2015 to feeding over 600 people each Friday.
-We are the largest all-volunteer food pantry in the Greater Newbury/ Newburyport area serving the communities of Newbury, Byfield, Newburyport, West Newbury, Salisbury, Rowley, Ipswich, and Georgetown.
+The First Parish Newbury Food Pantry has grown from serving a single person in December 2015 to feeding over 750 people each Friday.
+We are the largest all-volunteer food pantry in the Greater Newbury/ Newburyport area serving our neighbors who live or work in the seven communities of Newbury, Newburyport, West Newbury, Salisbury, Rowley, Ipswich, and Georgetown.

 Our Mission